yordanivh/move_state/README.md

 null_resource.hello (local-exec): Hello forcibly-vaguely-key-mutt null_resource.hello: Creation complete after 0s [id=5280407370708761972]
 ```
- * Now you have the resources created and tfstate file is up-todate.
+ * Now you have the resources created and tfstate file is up-to-date.

  * Move the main.tf file in null_resource folder to the initial_code folder and check what changes have been made.